FaizAzhar/MasterDeg/README.md

 Parametric hazard function and copula function are investigated for this research.

+The created R package is created to run the simulation studies which is written in the 'main' folder

 This study is part of the project funded by the University of Technology, Malaysia.